zhdipto/IOT-Project-Weather-Monitoring-Autonomous-Device/README.md

 WMAD is a weather station that can measure temperature, humidity, and atmospheric pressure.
 This project combines Arduino technologies with with multiple sensors (DHT11 Sensor,BMP180 Sensor,MQ-135 Sensor)to monitor temperature, humidity, atmospheric pressure, and air quality, delivering data to an LCD display and to a cloud server.
 The WMAD is designed for flexibility, making it ideal for both personal and educational applications, as well as research purposes.
 # Requirements
 Hardware:
-● Arduino uno
+1. Arduino Uno
-● DHT11 sensor
+2. DHT11 sensor
-● BMP 180 sensor
+3. BMP 180 sensor
-● esp 01/esp8266
+4. esp 01/esp8266
-● MQ -135 sensor
+5. MQ -135 sensor
-● LCD Display
+6. LCD Display
-● Breadboard
+7. Breadboard
-● Jumper wires
+8. Jumper wires

-Software & cloud service:
+Software & CLoud Service:
 1. Arduino IDE Download from: https://www.arduino.cc/en/software
 2. ThingSpeak (for cloud service) https://thingspeak.mathworks.com/
 # Example Image